-- What can happen as a result of your business' location (such as proximity to floodplains, dams; proximity to companies that produce, store and handle hazardous materials; proximity to major transportation routes or airports)
+- What can happen as a result of your business’ location (such as proximity to floodplains or dams; proximity to companies that produce, store, and handle hazardous materials; proximity to major transportation routes or airports)

-- What could result from a process of system failure (such as power failure, telecommunications failure, fire, explosion, etc?)
+- What could result from a process of system failure (such as a power failure, telecommunications failure, fire, explosion, etc.)

-- Consider what could happen as a result of loss of power, water damage, building collapse, etc.
+- What could happen as a result of power loss, water damage, building collapse, etc.